xFuture603/xfuture-blog/src/pages/2019/01/01/junior_devs/index.md

 #####<i>Pair program with more experienced colleagues.</i>
 <p style = "line-height: 1.5;">
 Pair programming or reviewing your code at all can be frustrating.
 They're most likely faster at writing code, faster at solving problems and faster at identifying the cause of bugs.
-It can be painful if you still working out all the shortcuts in your IDE while a more senior developer already fixed the problem.
+It can be painful if you still working out all the shortcuts in your IDE while a more experienced developer already fixed the problem.
 Sometimes it will feel more rewarding to solve problems on your own, but you may not learn as much.
 <br></br></p>

 ##Great ideas for junior developers but how can I help them out as a more experienced developer?